pablohc97/Twitter/README.md

 ## Results

-- Your profile information or other profile information (searched by user name):
+- Your profile information or other profile information (by username):
   - Profile ID
   - Name
   - Location